nithingodugu24/paymentSpeaker/README.md

 - **Speaker**: Used for playing voice alerts.

 ## Project Description
-The system periodically sends an HTTP request to a specified server (`api.srisaionline.co.in`) to check for new messages.
+The system periodically sends an HTTP request to a specified server `api.testing.com`(Replace it with your own web address ) to check for new messages.
 Upon receiving a response, the program processes the data and plays corresponding voice alerts.
 The voice alerts are stored as MP3 files on the DFPlayer Mini.

 ## Configuration
 The project is configured with the following parameters in the code: